Bertelsmann Stiftung: Organization

 The Bertelsmann Stiftung is an independent foundation under private law, according to the laws governing foundations in the state of North Rhine-Westphalia.
 It is an unrestricted legal entity, which, internally and externally, must exclusively pursue the mission defined in its bylaws.
 The Bertelsmann Stiftung is overseen by the district government of Detmold and engages in tax-privileged activities exclusively and directly in accordance with the relevant tax regulations.

 Boards

-The Bertelsmann Stiftung's managerial and representative bodies report to the executive Board, which, according to the foundation's bylaws, consists of at least three members who are appointed and removed by the board of trustees.
+The Bertelsmann Stiftung's managerial and representative bodies report to the executive board, which, according to the foundation's bylaws, consists of at least three members who are appointed and removed by the board of trustees.
 The executive board develops the Bertelsmann Stiftung's organizational strategy, coordinates it with the board of trustees and oversees its implementation.
 Members of the executive board who are also members of the executive board of Bertelsmann Management SE can only represent the foundation in collaboration with a second board member who does not belong to the executive board of Bertelsmann Management SE, which is the Bertelsmann Group's management unit.
-At present, the Bertelsmann Stiftung executive board consists of Ralph Heck (chairman) and Brigitte Mohn.
+At present, the Bertelsmann Stiftung executive board consists of Brigitte Mohn (chairperson), Daniela Schwarzer, and Wilhelm-Friedrich Uhr.